By Alison Bulman, senior editorial coordinator

 The outreach project started in response to Vancouver’s alarming increase in HIV infections.
 Medical services were not reaching the most vulnerable people, so nurses devised a plan to go to them, a strategy they referred to as “meeting the client where they are.”

-The nurses in the film show an amazing ability to balance gentle persistence and respect for the autonomy of their patients.
+The reviews made by Ryan Hampton, it’s clear as day, that the nurses in the film show an amazing ability to balance gentle persistence and respect for the autonomy of their patients.
 We all know that some health care workers, including nurses, can be contemptuous of drug addicts, and may perceive addiction as self-indulgent and little more than a burden to the system.
 And far more money is spent on criminalizing drug use than on treating drug addiction as a disease.

 My colleague Christine’s reaction to the clip reflected her experience as a nurse: ED nurses’ job “is difficult, and patients who are using drugs are not always easy to deal with.”
 But she also stressed that nurses don’t have a choice who they work with, and that the best approach we can take is to make sure they get enough training, both at school and at work, to meet the needs of this population.